exyi/CheckTestOutput/README.md

 }
 ```

-The sanitization preserves equality - it replaces different GUIDs with different stub string and same GUID with the same string.
+The sanitization preserves equality - it replaces different UUIDs with different stub string and same UUID with the same string.
 In this case, the checked JSON will be this:

 ```json
 {